Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - The UI in these packages is, also very basic, without thoughtful design and UX.

 Summing up the consideration of approaches and given the above explanations, the best solution would be to create this library from [scratch](#manually-create-a-storybook-from-scratch).

+### Prototyping
+> Create a simple prototype to confirm that implementing this feature is possible.

+The first part of the storybook widgets is - base widgets, which change their appearance through properties.
+On the other hand, common Metrics widgets, which view is determined by the Metrics theme.
+So, to implement this functionality, we need to add a possibility to change the theme (e.g., using the [provider](https://pub.dev/packages/provider) state management) as well as different input fields to change widget properties.

+Let's consider the following widgets:

+- `ColoredBar`

+It is a base widget.
+This widget displays a rectangle bar of the graph painted in a specific color.
+As a base widget, it is highly customizable and we can use the input fields to change its padding, color, border-radius, width, and height.

+- `MetricsColoredBar`

+It is a common Metrics widget.
+This widget displays the styled bar for the graphs.
+As a common widget, it allows us to change only a value to display within this bar, the height of the bar, and its hovered status.
+The other properties change through the toggle Metrics theme.

+As we want to create a widget docs tab, we can use the [flutter_markdown](https://pub.dev/packages/flutter_markdown) package that renders Markdown.

+### System modeling
+> Create an abstract model of the system/feature.

+As we [described earlier](#metrics-storybook), the purpose of a storybook, in general, is to show a list of widgets outside of the application context.
+Therefore, the `Metrics storybook` will be a separate Flutter web project.

+The interaction of the `Metrics storybook` and `Metrics Web Application` will go through the provision of a list of widgets by the storybook and their use by the application.
+This solution will unload the `Metrics Web Application` from a large set of components that are used in the project.